CDittmeier/pelotonPerformance/README.md

 #### Generating Peloton Report Cards in R

 This project uses the [pelotonR package by bweiher](https://github.com/bweiher/pelotonR) with rmarkdown to generate a performance report using Peloton credentials.
-In the future, it would likely be better to use the "download workouts" output from the peloton website in order to make the report accessible.

 See [full example of the output for rider MoreSnacksPlz here](https://cdittmeier.github.io/pelotonPerformance/moresnacksplz)

+Code available in rmd file

 ### The report